Alex is a School of Visual Arts graduate with a passion for media, writing and animation. He writes reviews for film, television, and games.

 The animation was provided by studio Doga Kobo, which looks very good and colorful to watch.
 Every character has a down-to-earth design with a stylized appeal.
 There is excellent attention to detail whenever the muscle anatomy is displayed on the male and, rarely, the female characters.
 Machio himself visually stands out where he looks like an average man in his tracksuit.
 But whenever he poses or bursts out, he has an exaggerated but well-built physique inside.
 Again, it is meant to conveyed as a recurring gag and is not taken seriously.
 The studio seemed to become accustomed with drawing muscles since their previous anime UziMaid! where the titular character herself is lean and muscular.
 While the character animation has the typical television quality, it does elevate whenever the characters would get into a serious moment.
 The use of color is also nicely done.
 During the "Machio's Muscle Lesson" segment, the female characters wear pink gym clothes that would pop out against the saturated background.
 During the last episode, some inventive effects animation was added where Hibiki and Akemi's energy transform into smoke-like dragons fighting each other while girls themselves duke it out in a bench press contest.

-The soundtrack does, no pun intended, pumps up the anime's positivity as well.
-"Onegai Muscle" is an upbeat and catchy intro song with an enthusiasm of an aerobics video that will make you either dance and exercise to the beat.
+The soundtrack does, no pun intended, pump up the anime's positivity as well.
+"Onegai Muscle" is an upbeat and catchy intro song with the enthusiasm of an aerobics video that will make you either dance or exercise to the beat.
 The end credits song "Macho A Name?" is equally as catchy as the intro with more emphasis on the humor.

 Abs-olute Likable Characters